daviddechaux/Kingmaker/readme.md

 - Save before quit
 - Toggle menu
 - Adjust CSS to have all icon on the same size (more or less)
-- Add a hint on fields (title) : disable some characteres on names (' for example)
 - Create capital
 - "Garnison mode" for troups
 - Create Road <= carcasonne style ?